RaphHaddad/blog/content/post/recieving-feedback-using-lada-technique.md

 - It encourages the giver of the feedback to freely convey their thoughts;
-- It allows the receiver of the feedback to dig in further in the feedback received, so that details may be uncovered that maybe valuable for improvement;
+- It allows the receiver of the feedback to dig in further in the feedback received, so that details may be uncovered that may be valuable for improvement;
 and
 - It allows a structured approach to identifying relevance of feedback so that the receiver can improve.